kevincennis/Mix.js/README.md

 * Edit `mix.json` to reflect your track names and audio URLs
 * Copy the directory to your webserver

-To save a mix, open the dev tools in your browser and enter `JSON.stringify(App.mix.toJSON(), null, ' ')` and copy the output into `mix.json`.
+To save a mix, open the dev tools in your browser and enter `JSON.stringify(mix.toJSON(), null, ' ')` and copy the output into `mix.json`.

 ### Contributing